KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Network-free multi-algorithmic simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The fifth step of WC modeling is to numerically simulate WC models (Figure :numref:`fig_workflow`\ e).
+The fifth step of WC modeling is to numerically simulate WC models (:numref:`fig_workflow`\ e).
 Because WC models should be described using rules and composed of multiple mathematically-dissimilar submodels, WC models simulated by co-simulating their submodels.
 This can be achieved in three steps.
 First, all of the submodels should be converted to explicit time-driven submodels.
 For example, Boolean submodels should be converted to SSA submodels by assuming typical concentrations and kinetic rates.
 Second, all of the mathematically-similar submodels should be analytically merged into a single mathematically-equivalent submodel.
 Third, for WC models that are composed only of FBA, ODE, and ODE submodels, (a) the SSA submodel should be used as the master clock for the integration and synchronization of the submodels, (b) each time the SSA submodel advances to the next iteration, the FBA and ODE submodels should be synchronized with the SSA submodel and integrated for the same timestep as the SSA submodel, (c) and the SSA submodel should be synchronized with the FBA and ODE models.
 If the FBA or ODE models generate unphysical states such as negative concentrations, they must be rolled back and reintegrated for multiple smaller timesteps.
 To efficiently simulate WC models, the FBA and ODE models should only be evaluated periodically.

 To efficiently simulate the combinatorial complexity represented by WC models, most submodels should be simulated using SSA and SSA should be implemented using network-free graph-based methods.
 Specifically, SSA should be implemented by representing each molecule as a graph, representing each reaction rule as a graph, searching for matching pairs of species-reaction graphs to determine the rate of each reaction, randomly selecting a reaction to fire, updating the species involved in the selected reaction, and using a species-reaction dependency graph to update the rates of all affected reactions.
 This methodology will enable WC simulations to scale to large numbers of possible species and reactions by only representing the configuration of each active molecule rather than representing the copy number of each possible species.